-- 1- Schemes may apply to DCLG for a temporary variation in these deadlines in the case of exceptional circumstances. - 2 Schemes shall log the circumstances and their reasoning in cases where exceptions are granted.
+- 1 Schemes may apply to DCLG for a temporary variation in these deadlines in the case of exceptional circumstances. - 2 Schemes shall log the circumstances and their reasoning in cases where exceptions are granted.
 And these logs shall be capable of separate reporting. - 3- Legitimate reasons include absence from work due to illness, holiday, or similar, coupled with no lodgement activity.
-An extension can be allowed to cover a period of up to 5 days after the EA's point of return to work. - 4 Schemes make other arrangements to replace a defective certificate should the EA fail to do so, but here the replacement DEC and / or Advisory Report shall be provided within 3 months of the EA being required to replace the DEC and / or Advisory Report.

-7.1.2 Schemes may apply to DCLG for a temporary variation in these deadlines under exceptional circumstances.
+An extension can be allowed to cover a period of up to 5 days after the EA's point of return to work. - 4 Schemes make other arrangements to replace a defective certificate should the EA fail to do so, but here the replacement EPC shall be provided within 3 months of the EA being required to replace the EPC. - 7.1.2 Schemes may apply to DCLG for a temporary variation in these deadlines under exceptional circumstances.